 Budgeting Right: Keep These Tips in Mind for Your Wedding

-These percentages fluctuate a bit depending on your priorities.
+How much of these costs you pay can fluctuate a bit depending on your priorities.
 If you’re fine with sending a digital invitation but can’t imagine a ceremony and reception without a live band, for example, then you may end up paying less for stationery and more for music.
 No matter your priorities, a variety of strategies can help you regulate costs at every stage of the wedding planning process.

-Stationery (Save the Dates, Invitations, and “Thank You” Notes)
+Stationery (Save the Dates, Invitations and “Thank You” Notes)

 Design to your budget.
 The simpler your stationery, the less costly it will be.
-Minimalist designs, single-color text, white envelopes, and standard paper sizes are almost always less expensive.
+Minimalist designs, single-color text, white envelopes and standard paper sizes are almost always less expensive.
 If you would like to splurge elsewhere, consider sending digital invitations.

 Consider cutting the guest list.
 Yes, it’s tough to do.
 But reducing the number of people at your wedding will help you save on everything from food and alcohol to stationery and table rentals.
 It’s one of the quickest ways to cut down on expenses if your budget is starting to get stretched.

 Consolidate venue visits.
 Before signing a contract with a venue, most couples visit several potential locations to decide on the best fit.
 All that driving (or flying) and time can add up to money spent, especially if you have to take time off work.
 Save money during this stage by scheduling your venue visits on the same day or the same weekend.
 This way, you aren’t spending money on traveling to venues every weekend for months on end.

 Consider the day and season.
 No matter where you live, most venues have a busy season and an off-season.
 If you’re willing, booking in the off-season can afford you significant discounts.
 Similarly, venues tend to charge more for weekend weddings than weekday ones.
 If you and your guests can swing a weekday wedding, this can be a simple way to stay on budget.